cockroachdb/docs/src/current/cockroachcloud/aws-privatelink.md

 <section class="filter-content" markdown="1" data-scope="serverless">

 {{site.data.alerts.callout_success}}
 For each region where you deploy {{ site.data.products.serverless }} clusters with private connections, you must also configure the AWS PrivateLink connection for {{ site.data.products.serverless }} using the Console UI, Cloud API or Terraform Provider, so that {{ site.data.products.db }} can accept the new connection.
-For help, refer to [Establish VPC Peering or AWS PrivateLink](connect-to-your-cluster.html#establish-gcp-vpc-peering-or-aws-privatelink).

 All {{ site.data.products.serverless }} clusters in your organization that use private connections in a given region connect over the same shared VPC.
 You will have to complete these steps once per region you want to connect to using AWS PrivateLink.
 {{site.data.alerts.end}}

 </section>

-## Set up a cluster
+## Step 1.
+Set up a cluster

 <section class="filter-content" markdown="1" data-scope="dedicated">